hiddify/hiddify-next/README.md

 <p align="center" style="font-size: 16px">Multi-platform, Sing-box (universal proxy toolchain) client</p>

-## Features
+## 🚀 Main features:

+⭐  Ease of use with a simple UI

-- Multi-platform support: Android, Windows, Linux and macOS (PRs for iOS are welcome)
+✈️ Multi-platform support: Android, Windows, Linux and macOS (PRs for iOS are welcome)

-- Easy to use with a simple UI
-- Sing-box, Clash, Clash meta, V2ray configs supported
+⚙️ App based on Sing-box

+🔍 Auto selection of the best server and config

+🚫 Supporting a wide range of protocols:
+Sing-box, V2ray, Xray, Vless, Vmess, Reality, TUIC, Hysteria, Shadowtls, SSH, Clash, Clash meta

+🟡 Supporting different subscription links:
+Clash, Sing-box and Shadowsocks

+🔄 Automatic update of subscription link and configurations

+🔎 Display profile information including remaining day and traffic

+📱 Completely free and without any ads and interruptions

+🛡 Open source and completely secure

+🌙 Dark and light modes

+⚙ Compatible with all panels

+⭐ Appropriate configuration for Iran, China, Russia and other countries

+💻 Release of Android version on [Google Play](https://play.google.com/store/apps/details?id=app.hiddify.com)

 ## Download